wodkashorty/HarvestCraft-Translations/README.md

 To use your .lang files simply open the HarvestCraft.zip file, go to the assets/lang directory and insert the .lang files there.

 Feel free to add your own translations here.

+PLEASE KEEP IN MIND, THE en_US.lang FILE IST FOR REFERENCE ONLY!
+DO NOT CHANGE THIS FILE!